-On December 20, 2007, the SAPPRFT and the MIIT jointly issued the Rules for the Administration of Internet Audiovisual Program Services ("Document 56"), which came into effect as of January 31, 2008.
-Document 56 requires all online audio and video service providers to be either state-owned or state-controlled.
-They also encourage state-owned entities to actively invest in online audiovisual services.
+On December 20, 2007, the SAPPRFT and the MIIT jointly issued Rules for the Administration of Internet Audiovisual Program Services ("Document 56"), which came into effect as of January 31, 2008.
+Document 56 requires all online audio and video service providers to be either state-owned or state-controlled and to obtain a permit for the Network Transmission of Audiovisual Programs.
 However, at a press conference held on February 3, 2008 the SAPPRFT and the MIIT clarified that online audio-visual service providers that were already lawfully operating prior to the issuance of Document 56 may re-register and continue to operate without becoming state-owned or controlled, provided that such providers do not engage in any unlawful activities.
 This exemption will not be granted to service providers set up after Document 56 was issued.
 As we were already engaged in online audiovisual transmission prior to the issuance of Document 56, we are presumably exempted from the requirement of being state-owned or state-controlled.
+Sohu Internet and Guangzhou Qianju currently hold permits, both for PC and for Mobile Apps, for the Network Transmission of Audiovisual Programs.